Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 APIs give you free credits so this should not cost anything for a long time.

+## Features
+  * Completely free using free credits.
+A lot cheaper than Replika if you run out of free credits.
+  * Pretty lightweight.
+  * The mouths of normal VTubers, neurosama move based on the volume of their speech.
+USAW's mouth moves based off the phonetic sound she's making.
+Works, but WIP
+  * She has various expressions that changes depending on her emotion (WIP)
+  * Can vocalize her emotions (she can sound happy, sad, etc) (WIP)

 ## How to Procure an OpenAI API Key

 1. Make an OpenAI account